Rășinari: Tram line

 From 1947, Rășinari was linked to Sibiu by an electric tram line which crossed Dumbrava Forest, but service became sporadic in the late 2000s and ceased entirely on 28 February 2011.
 Very limited operation that took place later – mainly only for visiting tourist groups – ended in 2012, followed in 2013 by the start of work to dismantle the line.
 It is hoped to reopen a portion as a heritage tramway.
 The trams in use since the mid-1990s were formerly used in Geneva and retained their French-language signs.
 In 2013, they were sold to Rășinari for a low price and moved to the Rășinari end of the tram line, just before work to remove the tracks and overhead trolley wires began.
-Officials in Răşinari are attempting to obtain funding to build a small depot (carhouse) and to reopen a portion of the line as a tourist attraction.
+Officials in Rășinari are attempting to obtain funding to build a small depot (carhouse) and to reopen a portion of the line as a tourist attraction.

 In 2018, the tram line between Rășinari and Dumbrava Zoo was reopened for visitors' use.

 Demographics

-The 1930 Census registered 5,281 inhabitants, of which 5,229 were Romanian, 32 Gypsies, 13 Germans, and 4 Hungarians.
-At the 2002 Census, roughly the same percentages were maintained, with 5,529 inhabitants registered.
+The 1930 census registered 5,281 inhabitants, of which 5,229 were Romanian, 32 Gypsies, 13 Germans, and 4 Hungarians.
+At the 2002 census, roughly the same percentages were maintained, with 5,529 inhabitants registered.
+At the 2021 census, Rășinari had a population of 5,362; of those, 87.75% were Romanians and 5.26% Roma.